lukasmartinelli-alt/gl-style-schema/README.md

 # gl-style-schema

+> :warning: This repository is no longer maintained by Lukas Martinelli.

 Dump the vector tile schema defined in a [TileJSON spec](https://github.com/mapbox/tilejson-spec) or as required by [Mapbox GL style JSON](https://github.com/mapbox/mapbox-gl-style-spec).